Keeping Mouths Happy and Healthy

 As a pet owner, it’s important for you to know the signs of periodontal disease so you can be proactive about your pet’s dental health.
 Some common signs of periodontal disease are:

 - Bad breath

 - Decreased appetite

 - Loose teeth

-- Brownish-yellow tartar buildup along the gum line
+- Brown/yellow tartar build-up along the gum-line